Can-Kizilay/selenium-event-logger/README.md

 ## Log File

-For test based logging, log file should be set before tests step.
+For test-based logging, the log file should be set before the tests step.

 ```
 Logger.setLogFilesName("My scenario");
 ```

-It is recommended finishing tests with:
+It is recommended to finish tests with:

 ```
 Logger.unsetLogFileName(My scenario);